orkunkaraduman/p5-Object-Base/README.md

 If none of parent classes derived from Object::Base or any parent isn&#39;t defined, Object::Base is automatically added in parent classes.

+## Attributes

 Attributes define read-write accessors binded value of same named key in objects own hash if attribute names is valid subroutine identifiers.
-Otherwise, attribute is class feature to get new features into class.
+Otherwise, attribute defines **feature** to get new features into class.

 Attributes;